Pimtroja/Food_Recall_Trends_Impact/README.md

 # **US Food Recall Trends and Impact (2012 - 2025)**
 Food recalls in the United States have had a significant impact on public health status and imposed financial burdens on businesses over the years.
-This project analyze food recall trends from 2012 to 2025 to indentify the most common causes and evaluate their effects on consumer health and business operations.
+This project analyze food recall trends from 2012 to 2025 to uncover the most common causes, identify geographic hotspots, and evaluate correlations with state population.

 The goal:
-*Isolate food recall data (excluding cosmetics and other non-food products) *Group the data by recall type
-*Count how many unique US states are impacted for each recall type *Support data analysis and storytelling related to common causes and their impact on consumer health and business operations
+*Isolate and analyze food recall data (excluding non-food products) *Identify top recall categories and affected regions *Track recall trends over time and by geography *Assess correlation between population and number of recalls *Communicate findings through interactive visual storytelling

-Tools used:
+Tools & Methods:
-*Language - Python, SQL
-*Environment - Jupyter Notebook
-*Libraries - pandas for data handling, re for regular expressions, collections (defaultdict) for clean counting logic, us for accessing US sate abbreviations and names.

-Workflow:
-1. Data Cleaning
-   * Removed rows with missing, irrelevant entries, duplicate cases (subsetting "FEI Number") and white spaces
-   * Filtered out cosmetic and unrelated product categories
+*Python (Pandas, Regex, US Module)
+*SQL for structured queries
+*Jupyter Notebook for analysis
+*Tableau for dynamic and geographic visualization

+Workflow Highlights:
+1. Cleaned and filtered raw FDA recall data
-   * Standardized recall type groupings
+2. Standardized recall categories and removed non-food items
-2. State Counting Logic
-   * Scan each row of the Distribution Pattern column
-   * Searches for both state abbreviations and full state names
-   * Ensure a row with both CA and California counts only once for California
-   * Track counts of states per recall type
-3. Output
+3. Parsed state names from distribution patterns using robust string matching logic
+4. Summarized and aggregated recall events by state, category, and time
+5. Merged with US Census data for demographic comparisons

+Key Visuals:
-   * Returns a summary showing the number of US states affected by each recall type
+1. US Map with animated hotspots by recall type and year
-   * Can be visualized or exported for further geographic or demographic analysis
+2. Top 5 states by recall events (stacked bar)
+3. Timeline trends by month and category
+4. Recall events vs population (scatterplot with trendline)

 ##### Data source from US Food & Drugs Administration (Recalls Details): https://datadashboard.fda.gov/ora/cd/recalls.htm?utm_source
 ##### Population source from US Census: www.census.gov